ogre-run/miniogre/README.md

-# Miniogre
+# miniogre

-**Miniogre** is a command-line application that analyzes a Python project codebase and README file to automatically generate a Dockerfile, requirements.txt file, and SBOM files.
-This tool expedites the process of dockerizing any Python application.
+**miniogre** automates the management of software dependencies with AI, to ensure your Python code runs on any computer.
+It is a command-line application that analyzes a Python codebase to automatically generate a Dockerfile, requirements.txt file, and SBOM files, expediting the process of packaging any Python application.
+Additionally, it is able to update the README (documentation) file to comply with what really happens in the source code.

 ![miniogre_gif_33](https://github.com/ogre-run/miniogre/assets/6482944/0850dbb5-6634-4f08-80a9-6fd8e3ca8e03)

+## Why miniogre

+Developers waste hours per week managing software dependencies.
+This is particularly true in AI development where many Python packages lack proper documentation and have outdated configuration files. **Miniogre empowers developers** to automatically identify, update, and install the necessary software dependencies to get code to work.
+Unlike other tools that need manual setup, **miniogre uses AI to quickly handle Python dependencies setup**, cutting down "dependency hunting" from hours a week to just minutes.

 ## How it Works